 Top 10 Cooperative Dungeon Crawler Board Games

-Dungeon crawler board games are games that often give you big areas (sometimes dungeons) to explore and plenty of character customization.
-There’s a lot of crossover with adventure board games, but these games are inspired by the dungeon crawls in role-playing games, so there’s often more of a focus on fighting monsters and solving puzzles.
+Dungeon crawler board games typically offer expansive areas to explore—often dungeons—and plenty of opportunities for character customization.
+There’s a lot of crossover with adventure board games, but dungeon crawlers are inspired by the classic dungeon crawls of role-playing games, emphasizing battles with monsters and puzzle-solving.

 There are quite a few dungeon crawlers that I still need to play, so this page will be updated a bit more frequently than the other board game rankings on this site.